StackVista/stackstate-docs/configure/topology/event-handlers.md

 ## Parameters

-An event handler function takes system and user defined parameters.
-System parameters are predefined parameters passed automatically to the script.
+An event handler function includes predefined system and user parameters that are passed automatically to the event handler function script.

-* The **view** system parameter is passed to every event handler function and provides details of the view the event handler is in.
+* The **view** system parameter is passed provides details of the view that the event handler is in.
-* An **event** user parameter is also required, these are the events that the event handler function will listens to.
+* The **event** user parameter provides the events that the event handler function will listen to.
 * You can also add your own user parameters, these can then be entered in the **Add event handler** dialogue when you add an event handler to a view.

-For details of the properties that can be retrieved from the default **view** and **event** properties, see [properties for asynchronous functions](event-handlers.md#properties-for-asynchronous-functions) and  [properties for synchronous functions](event-handlers.md#properties-for-synchronous-functions) below.
+For details of the properties that can be retrieved from the default **view** and **event** parameters, see [properties for asynchronous functions](event-handlers.md#properties-for-asynchronous-functions) and [properties for synchronous functions](event-handlers.md#properties-for-synchronous-functions) below.

 ## Supported event types